Bernard Knox: Biography

 Knox was born in 1914 in the City of Bradford, Yorkshire, England.
-He received his B.A. from St John's College, Cambridge in 1936, joined and was wounded in combat with the International Brigades in the Spanish Civil War, which he joined alongside John Cornford, John Sommerfield and Jan Kurzke.
+He was educated at Battersea Grammar School, and received his B.A. in classics from St John's College, Cambridge.
+In 1936, he joined and was wounded in combat with the International Brigades in the Spanish Civil War, which he joined alongside John Cornford, Tom Wintringham, John Sommerfield and Jan Kurzke.
 He served in the United States Army during World War II.
 In 1939 he married an American, Betty Baur, a novelist who wrote under the pen name Bianca van Orden; she died in 2006.
 His son, Macgregor Knox, is a prominent historian of 20th century Europe.

 Bored with his first Army assignment with an anti-aircraft battery in England, Knox volunteered for work with the Office of Strategic Services as he spoke French and some German.
 The OSS assigned him to the Jedburgh program, and he parachuted into Brittany on July 7, 1944 with team GILES.
 His team evaded German capture while working with the area resistance, arranging clandestine air parachute drops of weapons, and, when the regulars arrived, did liaison work between the US forces and the French resistance in order to sweep the German Army out of Brittany.
-In the Spring of 1945, he deployed to Italy with an OSS team to work with the Italian Partisans scouting for Allied forces.
+In the spring of 1945, he deployed to Italy with an OSS team to work with the Italian Partisans scouting for Allied forces.
 It was here, during a firefight, where he was pinned down in a monastery filled with books that he resolved to take up his studies in the classics should he survive the war.
 He did so and received an M.A. from Harvard, and a PhD from Yale.
 In the army, he achieved the rank of captain.

 Knox taught at Yale until 1961, when he was appointed the first director of Harvard's Center for Hellenic Studies in Washington, D.C.
 After fulfilling a previous commitment to spend a year as Sather Lecturer at the University of California, Berkeley, Knox served as director of the Center from 1962 until his retirement in 1985.
 He continued to write prolifically.